-- Cleaning a sheath or udders is actually pretty simple – if you know how.
-If you don’t know how – I strongly encourage you to have your Veterinarian show you on his or her next visit.
-There is some art and some science to this, and if you have a gelding or stallion, you will need to learn from your Veterinarian about cleaning around the urethra to get the “beans” out.
+- Cleaning a sheath or udders is actually pretty simple – with guidance and practice.
+If you don’t know how – I strongly encourage you to have your veterinarian show you on his or her next visit.
+There is some art and some science to this, and if you have a gelding or stallion, you will need to learn about cleaning around the urethra to get the “beans” out.

 - There are a few products out there for sheath cleaning specifically.
 It’s up to you and your veterinarian to decide if you are OK with their ingredients.
 I prefer to use a super mild, pure soap that is heavily diluted in warm water.
 Ivory is a good bet.
 Most of the time I just use water.

 - Non-pure soaps (like most of your dish soaps) also contain some icky chemicals and are super drying.
 Remember “dishpan hands”?
 How would that be on your horse’s privates?

 - I would also suggest doing this in the washrack so that the nice warm water is available and convenient.

 - After applying some warm water (soap optional) into the sheath or udders, move on to other chores for a minute and then come back to peel and massage away the smegma from in between the udders and inside the sheath.

 - Be sure to rinse very well.
 For geldings and stallions, you may find that they do not want to drop their penis for cleaning.
-If this is the case, wait until they are sedated and relaxed from a Veterinary procedure instead of trying to pull it out.
-You can clean inside of the sheath on most horses with little objection.
+If this is the case, wait until they are sedated and relaxed from a veterinary procedure instead of trying to pull it out.
+You can clean inside of the sheath on most sedated horses with little objection.